Ali-Zenkoders/nest-cqrs-typeorm-template/README.md

-Here’s a well-structured `README.md` file that documents and explains all the major features you've implemented in your NestJS project:

----

 # Nest CQRS Typeorm API

-**Nest CQRS Typeorm API** is the backend service for **Nest CQRS Typeorm**, a wedding arrangement platform.
+**Nest CQRS Typeorm API** is the backend service for **Nest CQRS Typeorm**, template.
 Built with [NestJS](https://nestjs.com/) and powered by Fastify, this API provides secure, scalable, and maintainable architecture using modern best practices.

 ---